tabcat/dynamic-content/EXAMPLE.md

 1. Query the DHT for Providers of the Dynamic Content's ID
 2. Resolve providers IPNS keys to CIDs
 3. Merge changes with local replica

+Note: in practice the DHT queries related to the Dynamic Content's ID just need to be ran to init, and then switch to a protocol meant for synchronous replication with online collaborators.